sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 The only real nuance here is that we must `sampleOn seed (every second)`, which updates the signal with the constant initial value.
-We use an empty default to determine whether we should return the value from the seed, or whether we should evlove the past value.
+We use an empty default to determine whether we should return the value from the seed, or whether we should evolve the past value.

 We use an `indexedMap` for the `evolve` function, because we will need to have the index of the cell available when calling the `descend` function.
 Aside from these points, it is simply gathering all the neighboring cells, filtering invalid ones, counting live neighbors, and mapping to a new boolean value.

-## Conclusion and Futher Steps
+## Conclusion and Further Steps

 Elm is a wonderful and extremely expressive language, and my experiences with it have been overwhelmingly positive.
 I think it is excellent for these types of